google/WebFundamentals/src/content/en/updates/2018/04/chrome-67-deps-rems.md

 ## Layout

-Several Webkit-prefixed CSS properties will be removed in this release.
+Several `-webkit-` prefixed CSS properties will be removed in this release:

-**-webkit-box-flex-group**: This property has virtually zero usage based on the UseCounter in stable.
+* **`-webkit-box-flex-group`**: This property has virtually zero usage based on the UseCounter in stable.

-**Percent (%) values for -webkit-line-clamp**: There is interest in finding a standards-based solution to the number values use case, but we haven't seen demand for the %-based values.
+* **Percent (%) values for `-webkit-line-clamp`**: There is interest in finding a standards-based solution to the number values use case, but we haven't seen demand for the %-based values.

-**-webkit-box-lines**: This property was never fully implemented.
+* **`-webkit-box-lines`**: This property was never fully implemented.
 It was originally intended such that a "vertical"/"horizontal" `-webkit-box` could have multiple rows/columns.

 [Intent to Remove](https://groups.google.com/a/chromium.org/d/topic/blink-dev/-e92az54B4I/discussion) &#124;
 [ChromeStatus](https://www.chromestatus.com/feature/5393405823680512) &#124;